rochabr/rochabr.github.io/README.md

 # Fernando Rocha's Portfolio

-Curation of blog posts, artivles, whitepapers, and videos of public presenations
+Curation of blog posts, articles, whitepapers, and videos of public presentations.

 ## Whitepapers